StephenCleary/blog-stephencleary-dotcom/blog/_posts/5000-01-01-modern-api-clients-part-1-intro.md

 Some teams try to use tools like Swagger to auto-generate client libraries and thus avoid the feature lag; however, the resulting client library suffers from an impedance mismatch (see next section) as well as documentation problems (see previous section) since the auto-generated docs are written for the HTTP API rather than a C# API.

+This problem is particularly common if you want to use *prerelease* features.
+API-first services often support prerelease features only at the API level, and only spend the time to add them to their clients after the features are officially released.
+If you need a prerelease API feature, the client libraries are less likely to support it.

 ### Impedance Mismatch

 This kind of problem is common in auto-generated client libraries, or libraries that strongly follow a pattern set by the HTTP API.
 The problem is that HTTP is one kind of API, and C# class libraries are another kind of API; when using a C# client with an impedance mismatch, the code just doesn't feel "right".
 It doesn't have the same structure and naming and typing that a C# developer would use if writing a general-purpose library; it has the structure and naming and typing of an HTTP API.
 That kind of impedance mismatch just makes the API more awkward to use.